bdgscotland/ansible-windows/README.md

 ### Preparing the Windows Hosts
 You can automate this in various ways.
 I will cover this at a later date.
 The directory RUN_ON_WINDOWS_PRESETUP needs to be downloaded to the Windows hosts.
 It will also need network access to download the scripts it needs
-- Run presetup.cmd as and Administrator account
+- Run presetup.cmd as an Administrator account

 ### Preparing the Ansible controller
 In my use case, I have an issue with SSL certificates causing 500 error.
 To get around this for a playbook, it is a known issue to add a callback.